EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 Log Analytics: Architecture and Workspace Design

 Log Analytics workspaces are the central data stores for Azure Monitor Logs.
-All log data — resource diagnostic logs, VM operating system logs, application logs, security events, and custom data — flows into Log Analytics workspaces where it is indexed, queryable via KQL, and retained for the configured period.
+All log data flows into workspaces where it is indexed, queryable via KQL, and retained for the configured period.

-• Dedicated security workspace: A separate workspace for Microsoft Sentinel (SIEM) data, accessible only by the security operations team.
-This provides data isolation for security logs, independent retention policies (security data may need 1-2 year retention for compliance), and separate cost management.
-The security workspace ingests Azure AD sign-in logs, firewall logs, NSG flow logs, and Defender alerts.
+• Dedicated security workspace: A separate workspace for Microsoft Sentinel accessible only by the SOC team.
+Provides data isolation and independent retention policies (security data often needs 1–2 years for compliance).

 Data Retention and Archiving